Posted by Scott on 9th Mar 2022

 Our plant-based line is infused with third-party tested, hemp-derived CBD.
 Additionally, our products are made by hand, in small batches, with great love and good intention.
 The result is the highest quality CBD products that redefine self-care and assist our fellow travelers on the wellness journey.

-We offer free CBD samples and tons of body care essentials such as CBD foot cream, CBD body cream, and hemp body soap.
-We even provide CBD for your furry family members, with CBD oil for pets and CBD dog biscuits.
+We offer free CBD samples and tons of body care essentials such as organic CBD oil, CBD topical Salve, organic CBD massage oil, organic CBD bath bombs, CBD foot cream, CBD body cream, and hemp body soap.
+We even provide CBD for your furry family members, with CBD oil for pets, and CBD dog biscuits.

-CBD is a non-toxic and non-addictive wellness alternative that is plant-based and safe.
-Millions of people now rely on CBD daily to help with problems in the body and mind.
+CBD is an earth-based wellness alternative that millions of people now rely on daily to help with problems in the body and mind.
 CBD has been nicknamed “the Swiss army knife” because it does so much.
 From assisting people in resting better at night, relaxing the mind, and easing body discomfort.
 Unlike THC, CBD is non-intoxicating.
 However, CBD is psychoactive and will make aches more bearable and overwhelming mindsets less intense.